 Continuously Variable Transmissions, (CVTs), are used in a lot of vehicle drive systems to provide more torque at lower speeds.
-It does this by changing the ratios according to speed to provide an adequate amount of torque to keep the vehicle moving.
 Due to the fact that electric motors provide instant torque at low speeds, a CVT is unnecessary in an electric vehicle.
 The drive train that is included involves a drive system which is belt driven, due to its ease of implementation, low cost, long life span, and low noise emissions.
-The specifications of the system were designed to take advantage of speed, torque, and efficiencies that the motor had to offer, as determined from Figures 8 & 11.
+The specifications of the system were designed to take advantage of speed, torque, and efficiencies that the motor had to offer, as determined from Figures 9 & 10.
 Torque is a function of speed, so by manipulating the gear ratio to increase or decrease speed allows the torque output to be modified.